-To establish truthfulness of the BKS mechanism in our setting we need to show that SPQ combined with natural demand models implies that the allocation rule is $ex\ post$ monotone.
-In our setting, the allocation rule is the process that determines the total network traffic used by each buyer over her allocation period.
+To establish truthfulness of the BKS mechanism in our setting we need to show that SPQ combined with natural demand models implies that the allocation rule is ex post monotone.
 We first show that SPQ provides an isolation property on buyers, and then analyze the monotonicity of our allocation rule.

-Lemma 4.1 (isolation).
+LEMMA 4.1 (ISOLATION).
 For any t, capacity $c{i,t}$ under SPQ is independent of how capacity is used by buyer i in time < t, and weakly increases with bid b_i .

-Proof.
-Consider n buyers, and order them by bids $b_1 \geq b_2 \geq \ldots \geq b_n$ with ties broken at random.
+PROOF.
+Consider n buyers, and order them by bids $b_1 \ge$ $b_2 \geq \ldots \geq b_n$ with ties broken at random.
 Let's first consider the claim that capacity $c{i,t}$ in epoch t is independent of how the capacity is used by buyer i in earlier epochs.
 Proceed by strong induction.
 For buyer 1, then this is immediate since the buyer always gets to use full the capacity of the channel.
-For buyer i > 1, given the induction hypothesis for buyers i < i, buyer i cannot affect demand or allocation to higher priority buyers and is not affected by the use of the capacity by lower priority buyers.
-The result is that buyer i gets all capacity that is unused by the higher priority buyers.
+For buyer i > 1, given the induction hypothesis for buyers < i, buyer i cannot affect demand or allocation to higher priority buyers and is not affected by the use of the capacity by lower priority buyers.
+The result is that buyer igets all capacity that is unused by the higher priority buyers.
 The capacity $c{i,t}$ is weakly increasing with bid value because of SPQ routing.
-In particular, if buyer i > 1 gets a higher priority i' < i then her capacity in period i will be the capacity unused by all buyers i'' < i', whereas previously its capacity was that unused by all buyers i'' < i.
+In particular, if buyer i > 1 gets a higher priority i' < i then her capacity in period t will be the capacity unused by all buyers i'' < i', whereas previously its capacity was that unused by all buyers i'' < i. \square